Blockstream/satellite/README.md

 The Blockstream Satellite network broadcasts the Bitcoin blockchain using the [second-generation Digital Video Broadcasting Satellite (DVB-S2) standard](https://en.wikipedia.org/wiki/DVB-S2).
-To receive this signal, you will need a DVB-S2 demodulator, for which there are a couple of options.
-The output of the demodulator will be a data stream that you will feed to a host running the [Bitcoin Satellite](https://github.com/Blockstream/bitcoinsatellite/) application.
+To receive this signal, you will need a DVB-S2 receiver, for which there are a couple of options.
+The output of the receiver will be a data stream that you will feed to a host running the [Bitcoin Satellite](https://github.com/Blockstream/bitcoinsatellite/) application.
 This application, in turn, will decode the blocks received over satellite and keep